Telerate: End of the company

 In 1998 Bridge Information Systems, then the fourth largest provider of market information services behind Reuters, Dow Jones, and Bloomberg, agreed to buy the troubled Telerate business from Dow Jones for $510 million.
 The Dow Jones board had urged the sale despite taking a significant loss due what it perceived as insurmountable competition from its two biggest rivals, Reuters and Bloomberg, particularly as Telerate lacked the more complex historical pricing information and other analytical software that investors were looking for.
 Bridge Information Systems faced competition in the acquisition from Cantor Fitzgerald which was interested in re-acquiring interest in the business.
 However, the sale was completed with Bridge, and it was renamed Bridge Telerate.

 In 2001, Bridge Telerate was sold to MoneyLine Network as part of the Bridge Information Systems bankruptcy proceedings for just $10 million.
 As part of the deal, MoneyLine reached an agreement with Reuters for the collection and aggregation of market data and other services for a three to four year transition period.
 It also reached an agreement with SAVVIS Communications Corporation for network services, so that it could continue to offer Telerate services.
 The business was renamed MoneyLine Telerate.
 However, the relationship with Reuters was troublesome and would lead to a major dispute with Reuters in 2003 when Reuters threatened to cut Telerate's data feeds, which was only narrowly avoided.

-The business continued to decline, and by 2005 the company was no longer publicly traded and was now majority owned by One Equity Partners, the domestic venture capital of JPMorgan Chase.
+The business continued to decline, and by 2005 the company was no longer publicly traded and was now majority owned by One Equity Partners, the domestic venture capital arm of JPMorgan Chase.
 In June of that year, One Equity Partners sold the remains of the Moneyline Telerate business to Reuters for approximately $175 million.
 This saw the end of the Telerate brand as Reuters absorbed the business into its own market data unit.